 Inpatient Rehab Program for Those Who Chronically Relapse

 Many people who struggle with an addiction to alcohol or drugs have tried to quit at least once before.
 Some people try to go to treatment, and others believe that they can quit on their own.
 Sadly, individuals who try it on their own usually don’t make it long.
 One of the common mistakes people with severe addictions make is skipping inpatient treatment.
 Addiction is such a powerful mental illness that many people aren’t safe from themselves.

 A history of chronic relapse means that it’s difficult for you to trust your own thinking, and this is completely normal.
 Those who have a severe addiction have minds that tell them they don’t have a problem.
-This often leads to drug or alcohol addiction.
-Residential treatment provides you with a safe place where you can be accountable for your substance abuse or addiction.
+This often leads to drug or alcohol addiction and the need for alcohol addiction rehab.
+Residential rehab treatment provides you with a safe place where you can be accountable for your substance abuse or addiction.